mmmenno/cc2lod/export/readme.md

 ## theaters

 Theaters, or 'venues' are organizations existing on a specific location with a specific name.
-Usually they are owned by a company (a parentorganization).
+Usually they are owned by a company.

 ```
 <http://www.cinemacontext.nl/id/B000006>